 There are many reasons why you want to replace a laptop hard drive.
 The following are some common scenarios:

 - You want to replace/upgrade a hard disk with a bigger one because your laptop has a small-capacity hard drive, and its space is getting less and smaller.

-- Your laptop has an outdated mechanical HDD that makes it operate slowly; you want to replace the HDD with a new SSD to boost the speed of your laptop and have a better laptop performance.
+- Your laptop has an outdated mechanical HDD that makes it operate slowly; you want to replace old HDD/SSD with a new ssd to boost the speed of your laptop and have a better laptop performance.

 - The hard disk is broken in your laptop.
 Or your hard drive is experiencing some failure, and you can only fix it by changing it with a new drive.

 But have you ever been stuck on a question like "If I replace a hard drive, will I lose everything?"

 The answer is Yes.
 You will lose everything.
 Your laptop's hard drive houses data, including the Windows operating system, programs, files, etc. If you remove a hard drive from your laptop, all the data will remain on the removed drive.